What Do We Mean When We Talk About Data Storytelling?

-Visualization research is advancing at a remarkable pace, with its techniques, application domains, and target users becoming increasingly diverse.
-This development introduces the emergence of new concepts, such as ``situated visualization''~\cite{bressa2021s}, ``affective visualization design''~\cite{lan2023affective}, and the refinement of established concepts such as ``insights''~\cite{burns2023we,chang2009defining,yi2008understanding}.
-Reflections on conceptual definitions are of vital importance for prompting a consistent and coherent research landscape~\cite{bressa2021s}, understanding how existing research results are related~\cite{burns2023we}, and guiding the designs and evaluations of visualization techniques or tools~\cite{battle2023we, burns2023we,bressa2021s}.
-A review of existing definitions mainly drives two types of research outcomes.
+Visualization research is advancing at a remarkable pace, with its techniques, application domains, and target audiences becoming increasingly diverse.
+This development introduces the emergence of new concepts, such as \emph{situated visualization}~\cite{bressa2021s}, \emph{affective visualization design}~\cite{lan2023affective}, and the refinement of established concepts such as \emph{insights}~\cite{burns2023we,chang2009defining,yi2008understanding}.
+Reflections on conceptualization are of vital importance for prompting a consistent and coherent research landscape~\cite{bressa2021s}, understanding how existing research results are related~\cite{burns2023we}, and guiding the designs and evaluations of visualization techniques or tools~\cite{battle2023we, burns2023we,bressa2021s}.